Nomination of patients (EPS)

 Read more at: NHS App.

-- during emergencies where a pharmacy is going through a temporary closure;
+- emergencies where a pharmacy temporarily closes;

 Nomination is most suitable for patients who: